• Skip to primary navigation

 TERRACE HOUSE

-Similar to the concept of the hit TV series Big Brother, Terrace House follows the lives of six strangers that move into a house together for a summer.
+Similar to the concept of the hit TV series Big Brother, Terrace House follows the lives of six strangers who move into a house together for a summer.
 Members of Terrace House discover romances and friendship as they live their everyday lives.
-This one has become super popular and there are a number of seasons to watch!
+This one has become super popular and there are several seasons to watch!

 Where to Watch: Netflix